soyrochus/worlddata-python-example/README.md

 # Worlddata Python Example

-A Python package demonstrating the usage with large data sets".
+A Python package demonstrating the usage with large data sets.

 ## Installation and activation after obtaining a clone from Github